telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-certificate-issues.md

 ---
 title: Troubleshoot macOS Trust Certificate Issues
-description: An article on how to troubleshoot an issue related to Fiddler's root trust certificate and the related error "Fiddler root certificate NOT trusted successfully".
+description: "Learn how to troubleshoot issues related to the trusting of the root certificate of Fiddler Everywhere and fix the "Fiddler root certificate NOT trusted successfully" error."
 type: how-to
 slug: troubleshoot-certificate-error
 publish: true
 res_type: kb
 ---

-#### Environment
+### Environment

 |   |   |
 |---|---|